Topological dynamics of kaleidoscopic groups: The model theory of permutation groups

 Moreover, this correspondence is functorial. \item In particular, for any $\cF$-structure $\bM$, the group $\Aut(\bM)$ acts on $\cS(\bM)$. \end{enumerate} \end{lemma}

 We will also allow to have symbols from the signature defined on imaginary sorts.
 This will be particularly useful for defining expansions.

 If one is given a set $M$ and a permutation group $\Gamma \leq \Sym(M)$, one can define a relational, ultrahomogeneous structure $\bM$ with universe $M$ such that $\Aut(\bM) = \Gamma$.
 There are many such structures and all of them give rise to equivalent \Fraisse classes, however they do differ from the point of view of model theory.
-There are two canonical choices corresponding to the minimal and the maximal possible Boolean algebras of definable sets, respectively, under the constraint that the structure is ultrahomogeneous and $\Aut(\bM) = \Gamma$.
+First, we always make the assumption that $\bM$ is atomic: equivalently, for every $k$ and every $\Gamma$-orbit $O \sub M^k$, there exists a quantifier-free formula $\theta(\bar u)$ such that $\theta(M) = O$.
+We will say that the formula $\theta$ \df{isolates} the orbit $O$.
+With this assumption, there are two canonical choices corresponding to the minimal and the maximal possible Boolean algebras of definable sets, respectively, under the constraint that the structure is ultrahomogeneous and $\Aut(\bM) = \Gamma$.
 The minimal one is obtained by introducing a relation symbol for every $\Gamma$-orbit on $M^k$ for every $k$ and it has the advantage that the resulting signature is always countable; however, for us, it is the other one which will be more relevant. \begin{defn} Let $M$ be a countable set and let $\Gamma \leq \Sym(M)$ be a closed subgroup.
 We will say that a structure $\bM$ with universe $M$ is \df{full for $\Gamma$} if $\Aut(\bM) = \Gamma$ and for every $k \in \N$, every $\Gamma$-invariant subset of $M^k$ is definable in $\bM$.
 We will say it is \df{qf-full} if every such set is quantifier-free definable.
 A structure is \df{full} if it is full for its automorphism group. \end{defn}

 Note if $\Gamma \actson M$ is a permutation group, then all full structures for $\Gamma$ are interdefinable.
 If $\Gamma$ is oligomorphic, then every structure $\bM$ with automorphism group $\Gamma$ is full; if moreover $\bM$ is ultrahomogeneous, then it is qf-full.
 If $\Gamma$ is not oligomorphic, then every full structure necessarily has a signature of cardinality continuum.
 As we will see shortly, a full structure is always \df{$\aleph_0$-categorical} (i.e, the unique countable model of its first-order theory), which makes it a canonical choice for studying permutation groups model-theoretically.